MaestroEFe/DevOps-Projects-Darey/3.0.linux-commands-deep-dive/README.md

 Linux commands are executed by entering text in the terminal and pressing Enter.
 These commands enables you to perfom a wide range of tasks, including installing packages, managing users, manipulating files and directories, configuring system settings, and more.

-The heneral syntax of a Linux command is as follows:
+The general syntax of a Linux command is as follows:

 ```bash
 command [option(s)/flag(s)/switch(es)] [argument(s)/parameter(s)]